tong-ece-cmu/Unnamed-Simulator/architecture03/README.md

 ## Execute execute_module(.*);

 It needs to ignore the core specific jump instruction.
 Other than that, everything should be fine.
+But if we are using two seperate instruction memory module, then no change is needed here.

 ## Cache cache_module(.*);